adrian-1990/bjj-homepage/README.md

 ### Navbar

-When I was resizing the page and width dropped below 1080 px the sequence of my navbar went out of sequnce.
+When I was resizing the page and width dropped below 1080 px the sequence of my navbar went out of sequence.

 ![Bug on my header page (2)](https://user-images.githubusercontent.com/79532281/143681092-0e13e548-fb35-483b-a7dc-03a09b681b90.jpg)